dmbarbour/glas/docs/GlasNamespaces.md

 We assume built-in support for a few file extensions, such as ".glas" files.
 However, '%env.lang.glas' is favored.
 If this is self-referentially defined, we'll attempt a bootstrap via the built-in then verify a fixpoint.
 Multiple built-in languages can be mutually bootstrapped in one step.

 By aligning user-defined syntax with file extensions, we can easily integrate with external tools.
-A file-based database or a ".zip" file can generously be viewed as 'syntax'.
-Graphical and textual programming can be freely mixed.
+A file-based database can generously be viewed as syntax.
+Structured, graphical, and textual programming can be freely mixed.
 Users can develop DSLs for a project.
-Simple ".txt" or ".json" files might merely define 'data', but we can warn for spelling errors or report compile-time errors for structure errors, and we can easily apply partial evaluation optimizations.
+Even simple ".txt" or ".json" files can be usefully imported as sources defining 'data', supporting compile-time assertions and partial evaluation.

-*Note:* File extensions will be rewritten a little in translation to a name: utf-8, lower-case ('A-Z' only), replace '.' with '-'.
-We'll also add the ".!" suffix for prefix uniqueness.

 ### Folders as Packages

-To simplify sharing and distribution of code, we'll generally forbid loading of parent-relative ("..") and absolute ("/") file paths.
+To simplify sharing and distribution of code, we'll generally forbid loading of parent-relative ("..") and absolute file paths in context of processing a file.
 Files within a folder may only reference other files in the same folder or subfolders, or remote files via DVCS URLs.
 Thus, each folder is effectively location independent.

-A package folder further contains a single "package" file of any extension.
-Clients may 'load' a package folder directly, implicitly loading the package file.
-Further, this is the expected usage: we'll warn upon loading specific files from a package folder because doing so bypasses export control and thus hinders software maintenance.
-OTOH, if a folder does not contain a package file, clients must load specific files.
+Any folder that contains a "package" file (of any extension) is recognized as a package folder.
+In this case, users are expected to reference the *folder* as the source.
+The package file is implicitly selected and loaded.
+Reference to other files will generate a warning or error about bypassing the package abstraction, which may hinder future refactoring and maintenance.

+*Note:* Users can work around restrictions on parent-relative and absolute file paths by use of filesystem-layer links.
+I would discourage this in the general case, but it's convenient for integrating user-local projects into the user configuration.

+### Eliding File Extensions

+File extension is always elided for a package folder.
+However, users could also elide extensions for other files.
+One motive to do so is to abstract 'language' as an implementation detail, allowing code to be refactored more flexibly.
+However, it's an error to elide file extension if doing so results in an ambiguous referent, e.g. "foo" is ambiguous in context of "foo.c" and "foo.o" or "foo/".
+Some external tools may force users to favor full filenames.

+### Undefined Sources or Languages

+In context of live coding and [notebook applications](GlasNotebooks.md), it is often convenient to 'import' a file or package before it is defined.
+Instead of a compile-time error, this should be presented as a to-be-defined source.
+We might implement this in terms of 'compiling' an empty string with '%env.lang.FileExt', providing a projectional editor for the indicated file extension.
+If the file extension is elided, the runtime may use '%env.lang.undefined' to serve this role.

+### Filename Restrictions

+I propose to restrict things a little for portable reference and distribution:

+* forbidden characters: C0, C1, SP, all ASCII punctuation except for "-./".
+  * forbidden codepoints: 0x00-0x2C, 0x3A-0x40, 0x5B-0x60, 0x7B-0x9F
+* Files or folders whose name start with "." are also forbidden (hidden).
+* Use "/" as directory separator when referencing files, regardless of OS.
+* Use ASCII or utf-8 encodings when referencing files, regardless of OS.
+* Case Insensitive in ASCII range: 'A-Z' implicitly rewritten to 'a-z'.

+When binding file extensions to '%env.lang.FileExt' we'll further rewrite the file extension to lower-case and also replace "." with "-".
+For example, "foo.TAR.GZ" would be processed by '%env.lang.tar-gz' (then name mangling would add a ".!" suffix).

+### Auxilliary Data

+A runtime might implicitly scan and load content from hidden `".glas/"` subfolders when loading content from DVCS and local filesystem folders.
+Useful content for these folders:

+* signed manifests and certifications to support security analysis
+* additional proofs or shared cache resources to support compilation
+* stable location-independent GUIDs or URLs for external shared cache

+Basically, it's a final layer for annotations that aren't conveniently annotated within code.

-### Ad hoc SourceRef
+### SourceRef

-In 'load(SourcRef)', the SourceRef type is runtime specific.
-A runtime can heuristically recognize short texts as file paths or URLs.
-It may also support 'file:(path:Text, as:FileExt)' and 'dvcs:(url:URL, ...)'.
-I assume this will eventually settle on some de facto standards.
-But integration with remote sources will inevitably be piecemeal, and flexible interpretation of SourceRef allows for this evolution.
+The SourceRef type is runtime specific, but should generally include local files and DVCS sources.
+A starting point:

+* *Text* - heuristically parsed
+* `file:(path:Text, as?FileExt, ...)` - a local file or subfolder, relative to the current source.
+Allows users to override the file extension.
+* `dvcs:(repo:URL, file:(...), ...)` - a DVCS resource.

+We could extend this with 'const:(data:Text, as:FileExt)' or 'ns:AST', but it's unclear how that should interact with live coding.
+We could also support 'http:(url:Path, as?FileExt)', but I'm not convinced it's a good idea in context of live coding and version control.

-To mitigate portability, a configuration can define the final `SourceRef -> SourceRef` adapter, with reference to runtime version info.
-This does introduce a bootstrapping problem, but the runtime can maintain a history of loads before the adapter is defined, and retrospectively review that the adapter is irrelvant for those specific loads.
-This verifies a *stable* interpretation of SourceRef.
-At other layers, user-defined syntax can be extended for common sources and also support 'eval' of a SourceRef to ensure extensibility.
+To mitigate portability, a configuration can define a final `SourceRef -> SourceRef` adapter with reference to runtime version info.
+We may need to "bootstrap" this adapter, or at least verify in retrospect that the configuration is stable up to loading the adapter.

+### Circular Dependencies

+Circular loads between files aren't necessarily a problem for the namespace layer, but likely indicates a bug.
+I propose to simply assume an error unless annotations indicate the cycle is anticipated.

 ## Abstract Source

-The implicit 'source' parameter to a namespace procedure is intended primarily to support [notebook applications](GlasNotebooks.md), where an application defines its own live-coding projectional editor and live-coding.
-However, it can also support self-modifying code in general, and there may be other use cases.

-In context of incremental compilation, and especially shared caching, the abstract source reference must be stabilized across most source edits.
-This is supported by heuristic tactics: A runtime can check for `".glas/guid"` to stabilize relocation of folders.
-A user can add metadata to SourceRef to resolve an ambiguous GUID.
+The 'source : Source' operation exists mostly to support live coding.
+This source should be abstract but stable across minor code changes and multiple users sharing a memo-cache.
+This is quite heuristic in nature.
+We could search for `".glas/guid"` for a GUID or URL to stabilize content of a folder, and simply report an error if ambiguity is discovered.

 ## Design Patterns